candrdk/ProbePosts/README.md

 ```
 $ python3 ./data/init_db.py
 ```
 This will fill the data from the `/data/tables/` csv files into their corresponding tables in the postgres database specified in the `.env` file.
-For more on how these csv files were generated, see the 'Generating datasets' section.
+For more on how these csv files were generated, see the ['Generating Datasets'](#Generating-Datasets) section.

 The server can then be started with:
 ```
 $ flask run
 ```
-ProbePosts should then be available at https://localhost:5000/
+ProbePosts should then be available at https://localhost:5000/.
+Note that the application *does* use the internet for fetching images and the jquery library.

 ## Generating Datasets
 The raw UFO sightings dataset we are using for this project can be found in `/data/raw/dataset_raw.csv`.
 The dataset is a scrape of UFO sighting reports from https://nuforc.org and is publically available on [Kaggle](https://www.kaggle.com/datasets/joebeachcapital/ufo-sightings/data).
 Since image urls are not included in the dataset, we scrape them ourselves from [nuforc](https://nuforc.org) using the `/data/raw/scrape_image_urls.py` script, which generates `/data/raw/image_urls_raw.csv`.